 Figure 5 - Result Found

 The Max Raid den now contains the desired species.
-In this case, a 5 star Shiny Runerigus!
-We can now capture the Pokemon or share the raid with friends.
+In this case, a 5 star shiny Runerigus!
+We can now capture the Pokémon or share the raid with friends.

 That's all there is to manipulating Max Raid Battles using Custom Firmware!